Sergeus/Sergeus.github.io/_drafts/BestMasterBallTargets.md

 ## Ultra Sun & Ultra Moon
 No roaming Pokémon here either, but there is a [*huge* list of legends](https://www.serebii.net/ultrasunultramoon/legendary.shtml) to catch, thanks to the [Ultra Wormholes](https://www.serebii.net/ultrasunultramoon/ultrawormholes.shtml).
 And there is a pretty large list of healers as well, who all make good Master Ball candidates.

-Tapu Fini with Aqua Ring, Mewtwo with Recover, Latias with Wish (Ultra Moon only), Rayquaza with [Rest](https://bulbapedia.bulbagarden.net/wiki/Rest_(move)), Cresselia with Moonlight, Virizion with Giga Drain, and Yveltal with Oblivion Wing.
+Tapu Fini with Aqua Ring, Mewtwo with Recover, Latias with Wish (Ultra Moon only), Rayquaza with [Rest](https://bulbapedia.bulbagarden.net/wiki/Rest_(move)), Cresselia with Moonlight, Virizion with Giga Drain, and Yveltal with Oblivion Wing (Ultra Moon only).

 | Tapu Fini        | Mewtwo           | Latias          |
 |:----------------:|:----------------:|:---------------:|